emmanueljs1/nbe/NbE.lagda.md

 Our de Brujin indices will actually be lookup judgements into a context.
-They are very similar to natural numbers (and their contructors have been named suggestively based on this similarity), though we define them as such instead of simply using Agda's natural numbers so that an index into a context is well-defined.
+They are very similar to natural numbers (and their contructors have been named suggestively based on this similarity), though we define them as such instead of simply using Agda's natural numbers both so that an index into a context is well-defined and so that a variable can be intrinsically typed, something that we will be taking advantage of in a moment.

 ```agda
 data _∋_ : Ctx → Type → Set where